adammurdoch/configuration-cache-incompatible-tasks/README.md

 > ./gradlew accidentallyBroken

-This will fail the build, as the task is not marked as incompatible.
+This will fail the build, because the task is not marked as incompatible should have no problems associated with it.

 Incompatible tasks can also be used with the `--configuration-cache-problems=warn` option, to allow users to experiment with the task's behaviour when it is loaded from the cache and to check for further problems.
 When this option is